 Important Points to Become a BDO Officer.

 |21 years to 40 years (vary in another state)

 Qualification required to become a BDO officer?

-To become a BDO, one has to be a graduate from a government-recognised college or university.
-Because a degree is mandatory, diploma students canot appear for BDO exams.
-You can also fill the BDO exam form if you are in your last year (or last semester) of graduation.
+To become a BDO, one has to be a graduate of a government-recognized college or university.
+Because a degree is mandatory, diploma students can’t appear for BDO exams.
+You can also fill out the BDO exam form if you are in your last year (or last semester) of graduation.

-A very important point is that domicile is not required for filling the BDO exam form.
-No matter what your domicile is, you can fill the BDO exam form in any state in India.
-For example, if you are a graduate from Delhi University, you can still fill the BPSC, UPPSC, or WBPSC BDO exam forms.
+A very important point is that domicile is not required for filling out the BDO exam form.
+No matter what your domicile is, you can fill out the BDO exam form in any state in India.
+For example, if you are a graduate of Delhi University, you can still fill out the BPSC, UPPSC, or WBPSC BDO exam forms.

 Many states give relaxations in this age limit for people who have that state’s domicile, but if you are filling the form in a state in which you do not have a domicile, you will not be given any relaxation.
 If you have the domicile of the state in which you are filling the BDO exam form, then OBC category applicants get a relaxation of 3 years, and SC/ST category applicants get a relaxation of 5 years in the age limit.

-The Relaxations Given in Age-Limits is as Follows:
+The Relaxations Given in Age-Limits are as Follows:

 - General – 21-40 years

 The age limit to appear for the BDO exams is different for different states.
 For example, in Uttar Pradesh, the upper age limit for appearing in the BDO exam is 37 years for the general category, 40 years for the OBC category, and 42 years for the SC/ST category.
 Similarly, in Bihar, the upper age limit is 40 years for the general category, 43 years for the OBC category, and 45 years for the SC/ST category.